Season 4 coming soon!

 The Howl Story Grand SLAM

 Season 2 Grand SLAM Storytellers.
 Fourteen storytellers and regional winners were invited to tell stories of “Skeletons in My Closet” at the Howl Grand Story SLAM.
 Pendragon Theatre hosted the second Grand SLAM on June 3, welcoming an audience of over 165.
 Steve Baratta of Glens Falls won a narrow victory with a funny, touching story about a mother’s acceptance and the dress of a lifetime.
-The Howl Story Slam is a collaboration between the Adirondack Center for Writing and North Country Public Radio, two local organizations who care deeply for stories.

 Season 1 Grand SLAM Storytellers.
 The first Howl Grand Story SLAM started at the Rob Carr of Saranac Lake won a narrow victory with a story about finding the true you in the most unexpected places.